 Fair value of financial instruments not quoted in an active market is determined using valuation techniques.
 These techniques (as models) are tested and reviewed yearly using qualified independently personnel other than those who prepared the techniques.
 All the models were prepared before and after using them to ensure that their results reflect accurate data and prices comparable to the market.
 These models are used to the extent it is practical actual data; however, some areas such as credit risk related to the Bank and counterparty volatility and correlations require management estimations.
-Changes in these estimation factors can affect the financial instrument's fair value disclosure.
-For example, to the extent that management uses credit marginal less than 20 points, the estimated net fair value of derivative amounted to EGP 309,020 thousand in assets against EGP 200,978 thousand in liabilities that represent its fair value. note (19)
+Changes in these estimation factors can affect the financial instrument's fair value disclosure

-C. Income tax
+C. Tax provision

-The Bank is subject to income tax which requires the use of estimates to calculate the income tax provision.
-There are a number of complicated processes and calculations to determine the final income tax.
+The Bank is subject to tax which requires the use of estimates to calculate the tax provision.
+There are a number of complicated processes and calculations to determine the final tax.
 The Bank records a liability related to the tax inspection estimated results.
 When there is a difference between the final result of the actual tax inspection and the amounts previously recorded by the Bank, such differences will be recorded in the year where differences are noted.
-Income tax and deferred tax will be recorded in that year.
+Tax and deferred tax will be recorded in that year.